pebblecode/pebblecode.github.io/1-about.md

 We have been around since early 2010, building software for startups, investment funds, gaming companies &amp; enterprises across many industries. pebble {code} was born out of its sister company <a href="http://pebbleit.com">pebble.it</a> (who provides creative IT support &amp; solutions) with which we still share an office, an ethos and a social life.

-Bios of our founders and directors are below, but important to know that we value our people and their happiness above all else.
 We believe in employee empowerment and development, only working on work that excites us and that unnecessary management layers are, well, unnecessary.

 pebble {code} has a great product and luckily a huge market of juicy problems to get stuck into.
 We are growing too and with this growth comes ever increasing resources to continually improve... and it is exciting!